lpmayos/lpmayos.github.io/_posts/2020-06-15-phd_midway_tale.md

 ### Designing bombproof experiments

 I have a software development background, which means I jump into code waaaay too early every single time.
 Don't do this. **Think first**.
 Then, think some more.
 Then draw an schema of your experiment.
 Write down your research question and hypothesis.
 Outline the steps that you will follow for the concrete experiment.
 Then, discuss it with your supervisor and other colleagues.
-Make sure everybody has the same picture in their minds, that everybody understand the goal and the procedure that you'll follow to pursue it.
+Make sure everybody has the same picture in their minds, that everybody understands the goal and the procedure that you'll follow to pursue it.
 Make sure that there is a **single picture**, and everybody is visualizing it.
 Then, and only then, it is (finally!) time to code.

 ### Getting your hands dirty